How to choose the best ski instructor course for you

 BASI qualifications are recognised across Europe including France, if working within Europe is your main goal then choosing a BASI course could prove to be beneficial when applying for jobs.
 If you are from the UK, working within the EU can be considered ‘easier’ than other countries such as Canada, America, New Zealand and Australia because you don’t require a working visa.

 Most ski instructor qualifications will take you across the world, but there has never been a better time for ski instructor employment within the UK – Britain currently has 6 indoor snow domes with plans for more being submitted every year!
-Each snow dome has a team of instructors, and they will sometimes favour BASI qualifications over others.
+Each snow dome has a team of instructors, and your BASI qualification is recognised from level 1.

 Canadian Ski Instructors Alliance